“If you use all the abilities you were designed with, you should become stronger….”

 -Zero, Mega Man X

 On a never-ending quest to use all the abilities he was designed with, Eric Hagmann has been actively working toward becoming stronger as a vocalist, pianist, arranger, and educator.
 He holds a Bachelor’s Degree from the University of Minnesota: Duluth where he studied Music Theory and Composition with an emphasis in piano.
-He is currently pursuing a Master’s Degree in Jazz Studies with an emphasis in Jazz Voice at the University of Northern Colorado, and he is proud to hold the position of the Vocal Jazz Teaching Assistant for the 2020-2021 school year.
+In June of 2021, he completed his Master’s Degree in Jazz Studies with an emphasis in Jazz Voice at the University of Northern Colorado where he was proud to hold the position of the Vocal Jazz Teaching Assistant for the 2020-2021 school year.

 Eric has provided private lessons both in-person and online for students in music theory, composition, voice, and piano.
 Additionally, he possesses 10+ years of practical music industry knowledge in sheet music, instrument sales, and equipment consultation.
 As a personal goal, part of this website will be dedicated to providing learning resources in various topics to educators and students that are based on Eric’s experiences/research.